nightfall-love/DDLC-TheAnimatronicsStory/README.md

 ### **System Requirements**
    1. Windows 7, Windows 8.1, Windows 10, Windows 11
-   2. Any type of Linux build from Ubuntu/Debian's kernel.
+   Or any type of Linux build from Ubuntu/Debian's kernel.
 Arch is not supported
-   3. A clean copy of DDLC that can be downloaded from https://ddlc.moe or Steam
+   2. A clean copy of DDLC that can be downloaded from https://ddlc.moe or Steam

 ### Mod's Features
 1. A free DLC named Shadows of Love